MayorGnarwhal/StickyBillboard/README.md

   - `ResetOnSpawn` (default = `false)`
   - `ZIndexBehavior` (default = `Sibling`)
 - If given BillboardGui is sized with Scale, `Options.OffScreenSize` must be defined
-- Billboards with a non-zero `SizeOffset` will clamp off screen based on the adornee position, not where the StickyBillboard renders on the screen
+- Billboards with a non-zero `SizeOffset` will clamp off screen based on the adornee position, not where the StickyBillboard renders on the screen.
+For most use cases, it is recommended to use the `AnchorPoint` option instead